rwblokzijl/Msc-thesis-EuroToken/thesis.md

 requirements in the form of EuroToken holdings rather than only cash or central bank reserves.
-By not allowing private banks to mint new EuroTokens, but only exchange them, the central bank can control the amount of EuroToken in circulation in a similar way to current public money.
+By not allowing private banks to mint new EuroTokens, but only exchange them, the central bank can control the amount of EuroToken in circulation similarly to current public money.
 This also allows the quick isolation of EuroToken from a failing euro or bank, in the same way as physical public money will still me limited in supply if the digital euro fails.